japila-books/spark-structured-streaming-internals/docs/datasources/file/FileStreamSinkLog.md

 `FileStreamSinkLog` uses **delete** action to mark [status files](SinkFileStatus.md) to be excluded from [compaction](#compactLogs).

-!!! note
+!!! important
-    Delete action does not seem to be used in Spark Structured Streaming.
+    Delete action is not used in Spark Structured Streaming and [will be removed in 3.1.0](https://issues.apache.org/jira/browse/SPARK-32648).